didier-durand/qstensils/doc/q_chat.md

 assume that you continue this conversation and restore the [LLM context window](https://klu.ai/glossary/context-window) of this precedent conversation to continue the chat based on this LLM context.

-The q_chat script allows you to run conversations with Q. You have to provide a text file with 1 prompt per line.
+The [q_chat.py](../src/q_chat.py) script allows you to run conversations with Q. You have to provide a text file with 1 prompt per line.
 Prompts that are part of same conversation will be chained by prefix 'c:' at beginning of line.
 See example in [sample file](/data/prompt_list.txt)